Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 Now, in between dry coughs and gasps for air, he’s fighting a new battle: getting his money back.

-Harris explained how, one February morning, his computer locked him out and displayed a message stating it would shut down for up to 48 hours.
-Unlike other pop-ups, he says he could not click out of it or even turn the computer off.
+Harris explained how, one February morning, his computer locked him out and displayed a message stating that it would shut down for up to 48 hours.
+Unlike other pop-ups, he said he could not click out of it or even turn the computer off.

 “All of a sudden, this Apple security thing pops up on my screen,” Harris said, describing another displayed message with a supposed phone number for Apple security services.

-When he called this number, the 75-year-old says multiple representatives already knew his name and situation.
-Harris was connected to another representative who claimed he was from the security department at his bank and that hackers were attempting to access his bank account.
+When he called this number, Harris said multiple representatives already knew his name and situation.
+Harris was connected to another representative, who claimed to be from the security department at his bank and that hackers were trying to access his account.

-He said he never provided personal information over the phone.
-But, when he was told hackers were opening accounts on child pornography sites in his name, he listened to their request to withdraw all the money in his savings before hackers did.
+Harris said he never provided personal information over the phone.
+But, when he was told that hackers were opening accounts on child pornography sites in his name, he listened to their request to withdraw all of the money in his savings before the hackers did.

-He said he ventured to two different banks to withdraw a total of $33,800 before depositing it into two different Bitcoin machines as directed.
-The representative told him to not alert anyone else of this transaction in case hackers were monitoring his accounts, he said.
+He said he went to two different banks to withdraw $33,800, which he deposited into two different Bitcoin machines as directed.
+The representative told him not to alert anyone else of this transaction in case the hackers were monitoring his accounts, he said.

 “(The representative told me) the next day a courier would deliver my account with the balance in it,” Harris said before rolling his eyes and calling himself a “knucklehead.”

-Harris now fears he and his wife will lose the house they recently refinanced to do home improvements, along with other possessions they make monthly payments on.
+Harris now fears that he and his wife will lose the house they recently refinanced to do improvements, along with other possessions they make monthly payments on.

 U.S. VETS – Las Vegas recently helped another veteran find housing after his caretaker scammed money from him.
 At the time, Team Lead Trista Dowd told KLAS that more veterans are turning to their “short-term rental assistance” as scams like these become more successful.